-Water quality probably isn’t high on your home shopping checklist.
-But making sure the property you want to purchase is safe, sound and sanitary is one of the key missions of the VA home loan program.
+This is done in part to ensure the property you want to purchase is safe, sound and sanitary – a key mission of the VA home loan program’s Minimum Property Requirements.

-There are often local health authorities that have requirements for water quality.
-But that’s not always the case.
-When there isn’t a local authority with set requirements, the water will need to meet federal standards set by the Environmental Protection Agency.
+What matters for the VA and lenders is that the well water meets local health requirements for safe drinking water.
+When there isn’t a local authority with set requirements, the water will need to meet either state guidelines or federal standards set by the Environmental Protection Agency.

 On a private well that’s shared among multiple property owners, VA lenders are typically going to have some additional requirements.
 Here’s a look at a few of the common ones:

 While it isn’t common, it’s possible that your dream home gets water from a cistern or a spring.